A Beginner’s Guide to Cedar Plank Grilling

 Many cooking stores will sell pre-cut wood planks made especially for plank grilling.
 The flavor is up to you.
 Cedar, cherry, hickory, pecan, maple, apple and alder work well.
 Cedar planks, however, are the most popular.

 When it comes to choosing planks based on flavor, think of some of your favorite proteins, like hickory-smoked salmon or applewood-smoked bacon.
 Those will give you some ideas on the flavors you may like.
 If you’re unsure, invest in a variety pack of planks and do some experimenting.

 Wait, Won’t the Wood Catch on Fire?

 It doesn’t take a veteran griller to realize that wood burns over an open flame.
 Before you fire up the grill, you’ll need to treat the plank to a long soak in water.
 This helps prevent the wood from catching on fire while you cook.
-You’ll still need to watch for occasional flare-ups, so take precaution and keep a water bottle handy while you grill.
+You’ll still need to watch for occasional flare-ups, so take precautions and keep a water bottle handy while you grill.

-How to Make Plank-Grilled Ginger-Herb Trout
+How to Make Plank-Grilled Fish

 - 2 grilling planks